-- (a) The Association may take disciplinary action against a Member. - (b) If a Grievance Procedure has been initiated in respect of a dispute between a Member and the GSA Board, Representative Council or any subcommittee, the GSA Board, Representative Council or any subcommittee (as the case may be) must not take disciplinary action against a Member who initiated the Grievance Procedure, until the Grievance Procedure has been completed.
+- (a) The Association may take disciplinary action against a Member on the following grounds: - (i) non-compliance with this Constitution, the Code of Ethics and Conduct or GSA Board policy; - (ii) conduct which is prejudicial to GSA; or - (iii) conduct which is inconsistent with the Purpose. - (b) If a Grievance Procedure has been initiated in respect of a dispute between a Member and the GSA Board, Representative Council, Faculty Council or any subcommittee, the GSA Board must not take disciplinary action against a Member who initiated the Grievance Procedure, until the Grievance Procedure has been completed.